jamesrcutmore/smartgym/README.md

 # **Features Left to Implement**
-+ To have more individual recipes catogories.
++ To have more choice of gym and nutrtion plans and a better description.
 + To have a better colour scheme.
-+ To be able to search individual ingriedients.
++ To have more products in merchandise with better description..
-+ Calorie count would have been a great feature.
++ contact us.
 + To have added more content in general.
 ---